 Once your application has been granted we aim to issue your licence within 10 working days.

-No. It is in the public interest that Blackpool Council must process your application before it can be granted.
+Tacit consent does not apply.
+It is in the public interest that Blackpool Council must process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.

 Failed application redress/Licence holder redress